 What is it?

 The first contribution call is for creative nonfiction essays, ranging from 500-2,000 words, on how your life is affected by ecological changes, including climate change.
+This exercise is ongoing for several months.
 All submissions must be free of typos and engaging, and may be subject to editing for grammar.
 Because this site is voluntary, no monetary payments will be made.
 This exercise is an extension of one given on our Discord.
 However, you may send a brief biography and links to your work so that others can find more about you.

-It is possible that work contributed in writing exercises may one day be considered for an anthology, but only if you, the writer, agrees to the terms.
+It is possible that work contributed in writing exercises may one day be considered for an anthology, but only if you, the writer, agrees to the terms, which would be made at some time in the future, dependent on interest.
 Rewilding Our Stories is affiliated with Dragonfly Publishing in Canada.

 What should you write?